UltrascatterRED/UltrascatterRED/README.md

 - 👋 Hi, I’m @UltrascatterRED
-- 👀 I’m interested in game design and becoming better at programming
+- 👀 I’m interested in game design and becoming better at programming.
-- 🌱 I’m currently learning the technical side of game design
+- 🌱 I’m currently learning the technical side of game design.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me:
 Email: nathanielbartondev@gmail.com